AppFair/appfair.github.io/index.md

 The description's key should be the same as the key of the entitlement.
 For an example, see the base [Info.plist](https://github.com/appfair/App/blob/main/Info.plist) file.

-The presence of the `FairUsage` key is enforced by the `Integration` phase.
+The presence of the `FairUsage` key is enforced by the `Integration` stage.
 These descriptions should be plain language explaining why the app needs access to the specific permissions.

 The descriptions will be presented to the user via the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser, and the user will need to confirm that the app should be granted these permissions.